Frisco Rowing Center (FRC) at Lake Dillon

 Accidents and Damage to Boats.
 Follow these rules

 Complete an incident report located in the back of the log book.

-Mark the damaged boat (tag in podium)
+Mark the damaged boat (use flagging tape in shed)

-Contact boat captain or club president.
+Contact boat captain or club President

 Only designated Members assigned by the Board may operate Frisco Rowing Centers Launch and only for official activities.